Fairlie, New Zealand: Climate

+Fairlie has mild summers and frosty winters.
+In summer, temperatures exceed 25 °C an average of 30 days a year and 30 °C on a few afternoons most years, while in winter temperatures drop below 0 °C an average of 113 nights a year.

 Notable buildings

 The Gladstone Grand Hotel is a category two listed building built in 1884.

 The Mount Cook Line building (which were formerly stables dating from 1906).
 This category two building was listed in 1984.

 Fairlie is known for its pies produced at the Fairlie Bakehouse.

 There are two church buildings, St Columba on Main Street and St Stephen's on Kirke Street.
 They are part of Mackenzie Cooperating Parish, an ecumenical parish.
 Saint Patrick and All Saints Catholic Church is located at 7 Gall Street.

 In 2017, Westpac closed their Fairlie branch which left the town without a bank.